 Begin the day at Gyeongju National Museum, where much of the Silla heritage is preserved.
-Tumuli Park, filled with the burial mounds of Sillan royals and nobility, and have the opportunity to enter an excavated tomb.
+Tumuli Park, filled with the burial mounds of Sillan royals and nobility, and can enter an excavated tomb.
 Continue by road to Busan.

 Enjoy a tour of Busan, starting with a stroll through the famous Jagalchi Fish Market, one of the largest seafood markets in Asia and browse the wares of Gukje market.